rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >You can use command line arguments to tell sfall to use an ini file other than ddraw.ini

 v1.11b
->Fixed a possible crash releated to trying to load global scripts that don't actually exist
+>Fixed a possible crash related to trying to load global scripts that don't actually exist

 v1.11
 >Added the ability to tell Fallout 2 to use a config file other than fallout2.cfg